Parole rejected for Charles Manson follower after 50 years

 Manson died in prison in 2017 at age 83.

-Followers Leslie Van Houten, 70; Patricia Krenwinkel, 71; and Charles “Tex” Watson, 73, are imprisoned for the Tate killings.
+Manson followers Leslie Van Houten, 70; Patricia Krenwinkel, 71; and Charles “Tex” Watson, 73, are imprisoned for the Tate killings.
 Their co-defendant, Susan Atkins, died of cancer in prison in 2009.

-Newsom earlier this year blocked paroles for Beausoleil and Van Houten.
+Newsom earlier this year blocked parole for Beausoleil and Van Houten.